haimbilia/BuyHub/readme.txt

     => 064505 - The refund calculations appear wrong on the seller's end.
     => 064840 - Admin (Cancellation requests)>> The order cancellation reason selected by the buyer does not appear in the extra info popup on the admin end.
     => 064855 - Suggestion: To add the order number column in the transaction reports listing.
+    => 064861 - The error occurs when the user seller clicks on the product missing info icon on the shop inventory page.

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last